 Model synchronization (for example applying multiple profiles to a source model) and roundtrip engineering are yet to be addressed successfully and mechanisms for dealing with very large and complex models, such as hierarchical models, traceability and model management in general are also in an inception phase right now, at least regarding to the aspect of tool support.
-The evolution of meta-models, in a business as dynamic as ours, is also a big concern and tools have much to improve in order to adequately manage variability at meta-model level and not only at model level.
-All these features are important to make a full-fledged MDE process work in complex, real-life projects.
+All these features are important to make a full fledged MDE process work in complex, real-life projects.

 Another challenge for organizations wanting to get started in MDE, closely related with the previous idea of managing all these artifacts, is that they may end up dealing with more complexity than anticipated at first.
-From our experience in the field we have gotten the impression that, if not adequately managed, the development of complex systems with MDE gets treated with more complexity.
 The underlying problem here is: are the techniques for handling complexity in danger of making the software engineering process itself too complex?
 To adequately address complexity we have to substitute it for something simpler not for something different but equally complex.

 It is our opinion also that there are some basic milestones a new technology has to go through for it to be considered mainstream.
 To start with, we need a proper context for it to flourish and be nurtured in.
 The fabric of this context is made of the proper professionals with the proper knowledge and expertise and supporting material which helps in turn to create these professionals.
-We are seeing shortcomings in this regard so far.
-The community is in fact there and growing but perhaps it is not reaching critical mass yet.
-We also see a gap between the academic and industrial worlds that needs to be bridged.
-In the past, new paradigms have been promoted by well-known professionals lending credibility and raising interest in the new approach.
 This has to be accompanied by the development of high-quality literature, tutorials and proper material to draw new professionals in.

 The main question that an organization has to ask itself is "do I really need MDE?"
-The second question relates with its ability to adapt its processes to the ones needed from an MDE point of view (partially discussed also in [2]), adapt their staff to new ways of looking at problems and create new layers of software development supporting all the aspects MDE has to offer.
+The second question relates with its ability to adapt its processes to the ones needed from an MDE point of view (partially discussed also in [3]), adapt their staff to new ways of looking at problems and create new layers of software development supporting all the aspects MDE has to offer.
 Companies may be reluctant to change either their structure or part of it.
+Apart from software factories for product line engineering (PLE) we have not identified very good candidates for MDE to be applied to.